 It’s not every day that we’re exploring our new city or planning exciting trips to nearby exotic destinations.
+We stick to a budget in Beijing like we did back home, and we often just flop out on the sofa all weekend.
 It’s also not every day that we’re meticulously planning lessons or getting stressed at a kid who relentlessly talks in Chinese and crawls around on the floor at the back of your classroom (I’d just like you to picture this for a moment and feel for me).

 We expected the children to cling onto our every word and be desperate to learn English in order to secure a better future for themselves.
 In reality, that’s an arrogant way to think.
 A lot of kids here actively hate learning the language and just cannot be bothered to get involved.

 I used to get frustrated at this, but then I remembered the days of Spanish and French in Year 7 where I would refuse to write in anything but colourful, smelly gel pens because I didn’t value the subject as much as the others.
 And the hundreds of crude, albeit anatomically incorrect, pictures drawn in the textbooks!

 So I try now to give the kids a bit of slack and use the textbook we’re given as loosely as I can get away with.
 It has to be games games games otherwise they’re not interested.